ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 ![plot of chunk 2015-04-10-no-regularisation](/figures/2015-04-10-no-regularisation-1.png)

-So this looks pretty good, but it could probably be improved especially in the top left where new cases are likely to be mis-classified.
+So this looks is capturing the positive values pretty well, but it could probably be improved especially in the top and bottom left where new cases are likely to be mis-classified.

 ### Regularisation - cost function and gradient